 - Completing the form is acknowledgement that you accept the terms and conditions as outlined above.

 Process for existing students

-The parents of students enrolled in the Instrumental/Vocal/Ensemble Programme in 2021 are asked to return the attached Instrumental/Vocal/Ensemble Lessons Application Form.
+The parents of students enrolled in the Instrumental/Vocal/Ensemble Programme in 2022 are asked to fill out the below Instrumental/Vocal/Ensemble Lessons Application Form.
 This acknowledges that the child wishes to continue with lessons or would like to be removed from the Programme.
-Once a completed form has been received, a place will be retained in the Programme for students who wish to continue their studies in 2022.
+Once a completed form has been received, a place will be retained in the Programme for students who wish to continue their studies in 2023.